Propane: 91,502 BTU per Gallon - How Many BTUs are in a Gallon of Propane - BTU Value of Propane

 The following are some of the most common propane conversion values including propane BTU per gallon, propane BTU per cubic foot, propane therms to gallons and propane gallons to pounds conversion:

-♦ Propane Gallons to Pounds Conversion: 1 Gallon = 4.23 Pounds
+♦ Gallons to Pounds Conversion of Propane: 1 Gallon = 4.23 Pounds

 ♦ Convert BTU to Gallons of Propane: 91,502 BTU = 1 Gallon